-&quot;The Resident Receptor Adult FWCUG is based on a target risk of 1E-06 and a Hazard quotient of 0.1.
+&lt;sup>cThe Resident Receptor Adult FWCUG is based on a target risk of 1E-06 and a Hazard quotient of 0.1.

-&lt;sup>dThe CMCOC was identified comparing predicted concentration in groundwater to MCL/RSL, Resident Receptor Adult FWCUGs, and facility-wide background concentrations.
-A constituent is a CMCOC if its predicted concentration in groundwater was higher than its facility-wide background concentration, and the lowest risk-based screening value (Resident Receptor Adult FWCUG, MCL, or RSL) within 1,000 years.
+&lt;sup>dThe CMCOC retained for further WOE evaluation was identified by comparing the predicted concentration in groundwater to MCL/RSL, Resident Receptor Adult FWCUGs, and facility-wide background concentrations.
+A constituent is a CMCOC retained for WOE evaluation if its predicted concentration in groundwater was higher than its facility-wide background concentration, and the lowest risk-based screening value (Resident Receptor Adult FWCUG, MCL, or RSL) within 1,000 years.